-I was recently asked by my publisher, Kogan Page to take part in a discussion about how to innovate in a time of crisis, and some ways into it when we might feel stressed and not particularly creative.
+My publisher, Kogan Page, recently asked me to take part in a discussion about how to innovate in a time of crisis.
+Additionally, they wanted me to look at some ways into it when we might feel stressed and not particularly creative.

-In this Off the Page event, I explained how tools can act as creative triggers and why – no matter what your company or sector – when using your own creativity and stimulus, and applying it to your business context, you can come up with truly unique ideas.
+In this Off the Page event, I explained how tools can act as creative triggers and why using your own creativity and stimulus (applied to your business context – no matter what your sector) allows you to come up with truly unique ideas.

 “If we all use the same innovation tools, how can we ensure that we get different ideas?”

 Tools act as triggers and frameworks to help add process to your thinking.
 But we all have unique experiences, memories, childhoods, education, biases and interests – so the content that you and your team put into them will be different every time.